wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 - In "application scope", ECIES encryption is available for a whole PowerAuth Client lifetime.
 In other words, your application can use this mode anytime in its lifetime.
 - In "activation scope", ECIES encryption is available once the PowerAuth Client has a valid activation.
 In this mode, the encryptor is cryptographically bound to keys exchanged during the activation process.

-### Application scope
+### Application Scope

-ECIES in application scope has following configuration of parameters:
+ECIES in application scope has the following configuration of parameters:

 - `KEY_ENC_PUB` is `KEY_SERVER_MASTER_PUBLIC`
 - `SHARED_INFO_1` is a pre-shared constant and is different for each endpoint (see [Pre-shared constants](#pre-shared-constants))